Skip to content

 Entity B Makes Trust Decision

-Based on Resolver state and evidence records, Entity B decides whether to proceed with the interaction.
+Based on Resolver state and evidence records, Entity B decides whether to proceed.
+Local policy decides.

 5